“The Origins of Hysteria”

 Doug’s note at this time: I don’t think we have hit the tip of the iceberg yet, I think before we have a grip on archiving the majority of the bands and musicians in West Michigan, that this page count will exceed 5000-6000 pages.
 I have arrived at this figure by seeing all the bands that pass before me at any given time and have to pass the opportunity up to archive them.
 It is pretty much my job to populate this website, as Kim is busy writing stories, somebody tell him I will change jobs with him at any time. lol.

 I’m an Historian at heart being involved with my local Historical Society of St. Ignace, Michigan, I’m also running a Grassroots effort since August 2011 to save relics of an Historic Icon the “Chief Wawatam” R.R.
 Car Ferry, as I now own one of the 3-1500 hp steam engines that were in her.
-I’m also Webmaster of these two websites: www.ChiefWawatam.com and www.MichiliMackinacHistoricalSociety.com
+I’m also Webmaster of this website: www.ChiefWawatam.com

 The Michigan History Magazine wrote an article about our website in the November/December 2013 Issue of their Magazine on page 7 titled “WEBWATCHER” In four paragraphs they did a wonderful job of describing our website. http://www.westmichmusichystericalsociety.com/webwatcher/